 Long story short, vehicle-to-grid helps mitigate climate change by allowing our energy system to balance more and more renewable energy.
 However, to succeed in tackling the climate crisis, three things need to happen in the energy and mobility sectors: Decarbonisation, energy efficiency, and electrification.

 In the context of energy production, decarbonisation refers to the deployment of renewable energy sources, such as solar and wind power.
 This introduces the problem of storing energy.
 While fossil fuels can be seen as a form of energy storage as they release energy when burned, wind and solar power function differently.
 Energy should be either used where it’s produced or stored somewhere for later usage.
 Therefore, the growth of renewables inevitably makes our energy system more volatile, requiring new ways to balance and store energy to be used.

 Simultaneously, the transportation sector is doing its fair share of carbon reduction and as notable proof of that, the number of electric vehicles is increasing steadily.
 Electric vehicle batteries are by far the most cost-efficient form of energy storage, since they require no additional investments on hardware.

-The yearly sales of EVs is expected to reach over 20 million before 2030, which means that we’ll have over 100 million tiny energy storages on wheels with an aggregated storage capacity of
+Globally there will be 140-240 million electric vehicles by 2030.
+This means that we'll have at least 140 million tiny energy storages on wheels with an aggregated storage capacity of 7 TWh.

 Vehicle-to-grid technology enables us to make the best use of the existing population of vehicles.